Rights of renters, landlords and owners

 - property's location and design make it unsuitable for occupation by a child.

-If a person believes a property is suitable for children after being told it is unsuitable, they may apply to the Victorian Civil and Administrative Tribunal (VCAT), which will decide the matter.
+If a person believes a property is suitable for children after being told it is unsuitable, they may apply to VCAT, which will decide the matter.

 No rental history

 If you are looking for a home to rent but have never rented before, we recommend you provide the landlord or agent with information that can help you secure the property.
-For more information, view our Preparing your rental application page.
+For more information, view Preparing your rental application.

-Tenants who use assistance animals, such as guide dogs, cannot be discriminated against when applying for a rental property, or if they obtain an assistance animal during a lease.
+Tenants who have assistance dogs cannot be discriminated against when applying for a rental property, or if they obtain an assistance dog during a lease.

-An assistance animal is defined under the Equal Opportunity Act 2010 as an animal trained to perform tasks or functions that assist a person with a disability to alleviate the effects of their disability.
+An assistance dog is defined under the Equal Opportunity Act 2010 as a dog trained to perform tasks or functions that assist a person with a disability to alleviate the effects of their disability.

-You can make a complaint to the Victorian Equal Opportunity & Human Rights Commission if you believe you have been:
+You can make a complaint to VEOHRC if you believe you have been:

-- refused a rental property or room because of your assistance animal
+- refused a rental property or room because of your assistance dog

-- asked to remove your assistance animal from your rental property or room
+- asked to remove your assistance dog from your rental property or room

-- asked to vacate your rental property or room because of your assistance animal
+- asked to vacate your rental property or room because of your assistance dog

-- asked to pay an extra charge because of the assistance animal.
+- asked to pay an extra charge because of the assistance dog.